LilSecret/api-pokemon/README.md

 - **Responsive Design:** App works on mobile and desktop screens.
 - **Handy Search UI:** Typing the pokemon can start fetching for the pokemon already and display it inside pokedex.

+## ⚒️ Technologies

+- `HTML`
+- `CSS`
+- `Vanilla JS`

+## 🏗️ Development

+I build this project for an assignment for Devslopes academy as a 'vanilla js' project.
+We were tasked to build a favorites card web app that shows list of data and user is able to save there likings.
+This is the first project I made using an API.

 ## 🤔 Improvements

-- **UX-Search:**
+- **User Experience:**
   1. It would be better to display all pokémon all at once when they have all been fetched and loaded.
-  2. Also to display a load progress bar to show how much more is being loaded.
+  2. Add a load progress bar to show how close things are to be loaded.
-  3. If pokedex is empty it can fetch all pokémon.
-  4. Clicking enter or the search Icon should start the fetch for the single pokémon.
-- **Navigation UI:** Clicking on search won't with other elements.
-Make when user types 3 characters in search, then its fetches all pokémon that match so far: caps or no-caps.
 - **Code Cleanup:** Code is little messy.
 Needs some better organization.

-## 🏗️ Development

-I build this project for an assignment for Devslopes academy as a 'vanilla js' project.
-We were tasked to build a favorites card web app that shows list of data and user is able to save there likings.
-This is the first project I made using an API.

-## ⚒️ Technologies

-- `HTML`
-- `CSS`
-- `Vanilla JS`

 ## 🐞 Bugs